juliantrust.org.uk - Bristol Night shelter.

 caringinbristol.co.uk - Supporting homeless and vulnerable people in Bristol.

-helpbristolshomeless.co.uk - turning storage containers into homes!
+helpbristolshomeless.org - turning storage containers into homes!

 If you know of a rough sleeper, you can tell Streetlink who can help to connect that person to the local services available.

 Homelessness is a terrible thing to have to go through and I’m sad to say that it is a growing problem in Bristol.
 Most of us don’t think about it, I know I never used to.
 I used to walk straight past homeless people I saw begging on the streets of Bristol without a second thought, until I met a lovely gentleman called Dave and his dog, Daisy.
 They had been living rough on the streets of Bristol for over 3 years.
-I met him over a year ago and he has really changed my outlook on rough sleepers.
-Dave's an ordinary 50 year old guy who had been unfortunate enough to find himself sleeping rough.
+I met him years ago and he has really changed my outlook on rough sleepers.
+Dave was an ordinary 50 year old guy who had been unfortunate enough to find himself sleeping rough.
 The streets are no place for anyone, let alone a 50 year old.
-A Go Fund Me page was set up to help raise money so that he could stay in hostels and to pay for things such as food and clothes etc. Unfortunately last year his beloved dog, Daisy, sadly passed away and Dave was left without his best friend and companion.
-Shortly after Daisy's death, Dave was rehoused in Bristol, but he still needed help to pay for his heating and food until his benefits arrive early in the new year.
+A Go Fund Me page was set up to help raise money so that he could stay in hostels and to pay for things such as food and clothes etc. Unfortunately his beloved dog, Daisy, sadly passed away and Dave was left without his best friend and companion.
+Shortly after Daisy's death, Dave was rehoused in Bristol, but he still needed help to pay for his heating and food until his benefits arrived early in the new year.

 Drink and drug misuse are stigmas often attached to rough sleepers (reasons why people end up sleeping rough), however, this isn’t always the reason why people find themselves sleeping on the streets.
 Quite often these are people just like you and me.
 They have simply taken a wrong turn in life and found themselves in an unimaginable position which is terribly hard to get out of.